Iron Deficiency Anemia (IDA)

 • Red blood cells: Normal red blood cell production and indices (hemoglobin, MCV, MCH)

-• Symptoms: Often asymptomatic, but fatigue may be present.
+• Iron deficiency symptoms: Often asymptomatic, but fatigue may be present.

 • Diagnostic tests: Low ferritin, normal transferrin saturation (TSAT), and increased transferrin receptor (TfR).